opencv/opencv/modules/core/doc/basic_structures.rst

     // works, but looks a bit obscure.
     A.row(i) = A.row(j) + 0;

-    // this is a bit longer, but the recommended method.
+    // this is a bit longe, but the recommended method.
     Mat Ai = A.row(i); M.row(j).copyTo(Ai);